liamkelso/snorkel-conditions/README.md

 - **User Authentication & Favorites:** Register, sign in, and manage your favorite snorkeling spots with custom notes.
 - **Responsive & Accessible:** Designed to work seamlessly across devices, with keyboard accessibility and ARIA labels to enhance the user experience.
 - **Modern UI/UX:** Features custom gradients, subtle animations, micro‑interactions (like button ripple effects and hover effects), and a polished two‑column modal layout.
+- **User database:** Firebase and firestore database that stores user information

 ## Usage